subvisual/subvisual.com/src/posts/2020-12-02-video-processing-with-rust-and-ffmpeg/index.md

 Now within `do_stuff` we can do whatever we want with the given image.
-We just need to ensure the output image is encoded in the correct format (the one expected by out encoder, `yuv420p` in my case) and resolution.
+We just need to ensure the output image is encoded in the correct format (the one expected by our encoder, `yuv420p` in my case) and resolution.

 This also can, and probably should, be parallelized in some way.
 Ideally, frames should be read at a constant rate, equal to the desired